Psychiatric Injury At Work & Workers’ Comp: What You Need To Know

-Mental and emotional disabilities can severely impact your ability to work.
-We want you to know that help is available under workers compensation: You can receive lost wages and treatment for your psychiatric injuries.
+Mental and emotional disabilities can severely impact your ability to perform you job duties.
+We want you to know that you can receive lost wages and medical treatment for a psychiatric injury at work in Michigan under workers’ comp.

 For help now, call one of our work comp attorneys at (855) 221-2667, or you can fill out our free consultation form.
 There’s no cost or obligation.

-- How can work comp help with my psychiatric injury?
+- How can workers’ comp help with my psychiatric injury at work?

-- Are psychiatric injuries frequently denied under work comp?
+- Are these injuries frequently denied by insurance companies?

-- How do I prove that I have a psychiatric injury or mental disability?
+- How do I prove that I have this injury or a mental disability?

-- What are common symptoms of psychiatric injury?
+- What are common symptoms of this type of injury?

-- Can psychiatric injury result from physical injury?
+- Can psychiatric injury at work result from physical injury?

-Q. How can work comp help with my psychiatric injury?
+Q. How can work comp help with my psychiatric injury at work?

 Sometimes you just need some paid time off.

-Q. Are psychiatric injuries frequently denied under work comp?
+Q. Are these injuries frequently denied by insurance companies?

 A. A mental or emotional injury is just as real as a physical injury.
 Work stress and anxiety can be a disabling condition.
 Unfortunately, many employers and insurance companies refuse to accept this fact and will deny workers compensation benefits.